georgringer/news/Documentation/Main/Templating/ViewHelpers/Format/FileDownloadViewHelper.rst

 Format / FileDownloadViewHelper
 ------------------------------------

-ViewHelper to download a file
+ViewHelper to render a download link of a file using $cObj->filelink()

 **Type:** Basic